awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeAwsApi.md

 ------

 Service
 The AWS service namespace that contains the API action that you want to run\.
+You can view a list of supported AWS service namespaces in the [Available services](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html) of the AWS SDK for Python \(Boto 3\)\.
+The namespace can be found in the **Client** section\.
 For example, the namespace for Systems Manager is `ssm`\.
 The namespace for Amazon EC2 is `ec2`\.
-You can view a list of supported AWS service namespaces in the [Available Services](https://docs.aws.amazon.com/cli/latest/reference/#available-services) section of the *AWS CLI Command Reference*\.
 Type: String
 Required: Yes